slatedb/slatedb/docs/0001-manifest.md

 4. Write the updated manifest to `manifest/01HX5JS90BM7099ED7F34E5WTG.manifest`.
 5. If (4) was successful, write `01HX5JS90BM7099ED7F34E5WTG` to `manifest/current` using compare-and-swap (CAS) with the `manifest/current` version from (1).

-(4) is a CAS opeartion.
+(4) is a CAS operation.
 If the object store does not support CAS, we need to decide if we want to depend on filename entropy or if we want to do object versioning.
 See the TODO in the _`manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest`_ section.
-(5) is an CAS operation.
+(5) is a CAS operation.
 A transactional store must be used if CAS is not available.

 Three different processes update the manifest: